djbrown/hbscorez/.github/CONTRIBUTING.md

 Install new dependencies from pypi via `pipenv install <PACKAGE>`.
 Add `--dev` flag for development dependencies.

-:warning: pylint is currenctly not installable via pipenv (see pypa/pipenv#2284 and pypa/pipenv#3827) In order to use pylint you have to run `pipenv install --dev --skip-lock pylint pylint-django`

 ## Format and Style Guide
 You can contribute to this Project using any IDE, Editor or Terminal you like, as long as your modifications obey the conventions defined by the [Style Guide for Python Code (PEP8)](https://www.python.org/dev/peps/pep-0008/).
 The following command will clean your code accordingly: `pipenv run autopep8`